SunLab-GMU/PatchDB/README.md

 3. In the request form, please include your name, affiliation, work email, homepage, and the purpose of using PatchDB. \
    *The information is needed for verification.
    Note that your request may be ignored if we are not able to determine your identity or affiliation.
-   We do not share your information with any third parties.*
+   We do not share your personal information with any third parties.*

 4. Acknowledge all the information you provided is correct.